guardian/source/docs/rfcs/header-component-api.md

     -   URL and button label for the primary call to action
 -   `secondaryCta` _{ ctaUrl: string; ctaText: string }_
     -   URL and button label for the secondary call to action

-## Risks and uncertainty

--   The support buttons / thank you message is delivered by Automat
-    -   What is the state of Automat?
-Will it continue to be maintained, or should we take the opportunity to simplify?
-    -   Currently in support-dotcom-components.
-Should the component code live in Source?
--   Client side rendered consumers will have to ship multiple logos, or they would have to lazy load the correct SVG
--   How much can we hardcode?
-    -   Logos
-    -   Editions switch
-    -   Support messaging
-    -   Masthead links
-        -   Do we hardcode the URLs or should platforms control the actual links?
--   Should Source be aware of / managing Islands?
-    -   We need to avoid re-rendering the entire header on the client because Nav is pretty huge, and doesn’t need to be dynamic
-    -   Should we be imposing the Island architecture on all platforms?
-    -   Could we allow consumers to compose their own header
-        -   Via props
-        -   `<EditorialHeader masthead={<Island><Masthead /></Island>} />`